rajatsen91/CCIT/README.md

 Note that when ```Z is None ```, it produces a pvalue for independence test between X and Y.

+__It is recommended to recale all columns of the data by standard deviation__

 __Usage for pip install from github repo__

 1. clone the repo.